 Most childhood leukemia cases are acquired genetically and caused by sporadic abnormalities in chromosomes and gene mutations. (x) However, it is rare to find families with inheritable forms of leukemia.
 Here are some genetic mutations that increase leukemia risk: (x)

 - CEBPA, causing low white blood cell count

 - DDX41, which disrupts the ability to suppress tumors

 - RUNX1, which causes low platelet counts

 Benzene is a common chemical used in plastic, rubber, dye, detergents, drugs and pesticides.
-It is also found in crude oil and gasoline (x).
+It’s in crude oil and gasoline. (x)

-According to research, there might be an indication that exposure to benzene can put you at a higher risk for leukemia, whether in the community or in the workplace.
-One study in particular determined a consistent association between benzene exposure and increased risk of AML and CLL specifically (x).
+According to research, there might be an indication that exposure to benzene can put you at a higher risk for leukemia, whether in the community or the workplace.
+One study, in particular, determined a consistent association between benzene exposure and increased risk of AML and CLL specifically. (x)

-Anemia is a common blood disorder affecting more than 3 million people in the U.S. characterized by low red blood cell counts (x).
-Blood cancers, like leukemia, may cause anemia because they compete with space in the marrow and reduce red blood cell count because it keeps them from reproducing normally (x).
-Anemia is also one of the causes of shortness of breath.
+Anemia is a common blood disorder affecting more than 3 million people in the U.S. characterized by low red blood cell counts. (x) Blood cancers, like leukemia, may cause anemia because they compete for space in the marrow and reduce red blood cell count because it keeps them from reproducing normally. (x) Anemia is also one of the causes of shortness of breath.

 According to the American Cancer Society, past radiation exposure can cause most forms of leukemia.
-For example, myelodysplastic syndrome is a bone marrow cancer that can develop into acute leukemia and has been linked to radiation exposure (x).
+For example, myelodysplastic syndrome is a bone marrow cancer that can develop into acute leukemia caused by radiation exposure. (x)